 Introduction

-Human Papillomavirus (HPV) is among the commonest sexually transmitted disease in the world and a leading etiological agent of cervical cancer [1] which is a major public health concern, especially in underdeveloped nations with low and middle incomes [2].
-According to the estimates by the World Health Organization (WHO), persistent HPV infection, and in particular, the high-risk genotypes of HPV 16 and 18, are the cause of cervical cancer in more than 95 percent of cases [3].
-HPV vaccination has shown to be a beneficial preventative measure against HPV, which causes strong humoral responses and long protection against HPV infection and malignancy [4].
+Human Papillomavirus (HPV) is one of the commonest sexually transmitted disease in the world and a leading etiological agent of cervical cancer [1] so, it is considered as a major public health concern, especially in underdeveloped nations with low and middle socioeconomic state [2].
+According to the estimates by the World Health Organization (WHO), persistent HPV infection, and in particular, the high-risk genotypes of HPV 16 and 18, are the cause of cervical cancer in more than 95 % of cases [3].
+HPV vaccination has shown to be a beneficial preventative measure against HPV, which causes strong humoral responses and long protection against HPV infection and associated malignancy [4].

 HPV vaccine protection is immunologically based on the production of the neutralizing antibodies, mainly Immunoglobulin G (IgG), preventing the viral entry and replication in the host epithelial cells.
 The level of serum IgG is consequently one of the most significant biomarkers to determine the power and duration of immune response after vaccination [5].
 Some of the studies have shown that high IgG levels are associated with long-term protection and low exposure to HPV-associated diseases [6].
 Nevertheless, the new data shows that socioeconomic, environmental, and healthcare delivery disparities have the potential to affect vaccine immunogenicity resulting in uneven antibody responses across various populations [7].

 The coverage of HPV vaccination is not optimal in Nigeria, and the disparity between Nigerian cities and rural populations is very high [8].
-Urban residents have more advantages in the form of improved healthcare infrastructure, the availability of vaccines, and cold-chain, and rural communities have issues with poor vaccine storage, low awareness, and poor healthcare-seeking behavior [9].
+Urban residents have more advantages in form of improved healthcare infrastructure, the availability of vaccines, and cold-chain, while, rural communities have issues with poor vaccine storage, low awareness, and poor healthcare-seeking behavior [9].
 These disparities can be converted into quantifiable variations in subsequent vaccination outcomes of immunization, and finally influence the effectiveness of HPV immunization strategies, as a whole.
 The awareness of such disparities is important to maximize the benefits of vaccination methods and attain fair cervical cancer prevention activities [10].

 Although the introduction of HPV vaccination campaigns in Nigeria has been carried out, there are limited studies that have looked at the immunological response of this vaccine in various population settings.
 Past studies have devoted a lot of attention to vaccine uptake and awareness and very few studies have dealt with comparative antibody response in both urban and rural population.
-It is thus necessary to measure the immunology of the HPV vaccination in these different settings to determine any possible gaps in the delivery and efficacy of the vaccine.
+It is thus necessary to measure the immunology of the HPV vaccination in these different settings to determine any possible gaps in the delivery and efficacy of the vaccine( please, add a reference).

-The purpose of this study was to compare and contrast IgG antibody and immune indexes (ABS and INDEX) between vaccinated people living in urban (Abakaliki) and rural (Ezza North) communities of the city of Ebonyi, Nigeria.
+The purpose of this study is to compare and contrast IgG antibody and immune indexes (ABS and INDEX) between vaccinated people living in urban (Abakaliki) and rural (Ezza North) communities of the city of Ebonyi, Nigeria.
 The study can inform the immunological efficacy of HPV vaccination in various population settings by examining the magnitude of the vaccine-induced IgG responses as well as the factors affecting the magnitude of responses.

 Method